eregnier/vue2-gmap-custom-marker/README.md

 At the moment, the component api looks like :

-  * handles onClick callback and give as first argument the given prop `:marker`
+  * handles click callback and give as first argument the given prop `:marker`

 ```
 methods: {